NAVEX Global / Our Code of Conduct - Doing the Right Things Right

 - Exchanging competitively sensitive information with competitors.
 Be particularly careful at conferences and trade shows where we often spend time with our competitors in exhibit halls

-- Imposing restrictions on clients or suppliers
+- Imposing restrictions on customers or suppliers

 - Abusing a position of market dominance

-If you are in a meeting with competitors and a questionable discussion begins, make it clear that you believe the discussion is inappropriate, noticeably break away from the discussion, and promptly inform the legal department or the chief compliance officer.
+If you are in a meeting with competitors and a questionable discussion begins, make it clear that you believe the discussion is inappropriate, noticeably break away from the discussion, and promptly inform the legal department or the chief risk and compliance officer.

 While NAVEX Global is a privately held company, we conduct business with many publicly traded companies who trust us with their protected information.
-In the course of business, you may become aware of information about clients, business partners or other companies that is not publicly available to ordinary investors.
+In the course of business, you may become aware of information about customers, business partners or other companies that is not publicly available to ordinary investors.